sesamesoftware/DeploymentGuide/guides/configuringStackVarables.md

 ![Virtual Cloud Network Configuration New](../images/VirtualCloudNetworkConfigurationNew1.png)

-Make any changes to the defaults required, such as names and or CIDR blocks.
+Make any changes to the defaults required, such as names and/or CIDR blocks.

 ### Other Options
 * [Autonomous Data Warehouse Configuration](Supporting/ADW.md)